quantum-ods/qmlcourse/qmlcourse/book/intro/en/intro.md

 ### How many qubits are needed for different tasks?

 Probably at once it is necessary to estimate the size that a quantum computer must have in order to effectively solve the tasks described above.
-Approximate figures are as follows
+Approximate figures are as follows:

 - Shor's algorithm and breaking of modern cryptography (including bitcoin): $\sim 20\cdot 10^6$ (20 million) qubits
 - optimization problems: $\sim 100 \cdot 10^3$ (100 thousand) qubits